— Quincy Massachusetts News by Quincy Quarry News – News, Opinion and Commentary

 The Declaration of Rights also sets he basis for the United States Constitution and most especially as regards the constitution’s Establishment Clause.

-In turn, what with Mayor Koch’s obsession with Quincy 400 he should have learned about John Adams’ authorship of the Massachusetts Declaration of Rights; at the same time, he does have a history of viewing rules as more guidelines than actual rules.
+In turn, what with Mayor Koch’s obsession with Quincy 400 he should have learned about John Adams’ authorship of the Massachusetts Declaration of Rights as well as what the declaration sets down as law.

 Regardless, 2025 continues to be a rough year for Quincy’s peerless major.